 More about Presentations: Individuals and groups who would like to talk about an idea or project of interest to the Maker community, OR makers who are interested in demonstrating what they make and how it works in a stage setting.
 Presentations are typically 12 or 25 minutes; Panel Discussions are allocated 45 minutes (with 5-10 minutes additional for Q&A).
 If you are applying on behalf of someone else, you’ll have the opportunity in the Entry Form to enter public-facing presenter information and remain the primary contact.
 Sponsor: Corporate entities and established companies are welcomed as sponsors at Maker Faire.
 For more information about becoming a sponsor, please see our Sponsor page.

-We look forward to seeing you at the first annual York County Mini Maker Faire on Saturday, October 13!
+We look forward to seeing you at the 2nd Annual York County Mini Maker Faire!